No phrases to display

-While waiting for the first BirdEcon research outputs to be published, please have a look at our previous work, thematically related to the new project:
+While waiting for more BirdEcon research outputs to be published, please have a look at our previous work, thematically related to the new project:

 Czajkowski, M., Giergiczny, M., Kronenberg, J., & Tryjanowski, P. (2014).
 The economic recreational value of a white stork nesting colony: A case of ‘stork village’ in Poland.
 Tourism Management, 40, 352–360.